thomasjbradley/micromodel/README.md

 ## Example table

-Here’s a table we’ll use for the rest of the examples.
+Here’s a table we’ll use for the rest of the code samples.

 	`planets`